wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ```

-As the policy function is modifying the same request/response/context instance that you pass to it, to verify the changes, you have to verify the request/response/context instance after calling the policy function.
+The policy function modifies the same request/response/context instance that you pass to it.
+Check the request/response/context instance after calling the policy function to verify these changes.

 ## Glossary